Our Mission and Values

 Doing a startup is hard enough.
 Be good to each other every day.
 Default nice.

 When someone does something great, tell them and share it with the team.
 The #good-feels Slack channel is a great place for this.

 Give Negative Feedback Privately

-It is important that critical feedback is shared.
+It is important that critical feedback is shared often.
 However, doing so in public doesn’t help anyone.
 Share critical feedback in the smallest setting possible (one on one is ideal).

 Secrets breed mistrust and mistrust breeds contempt.
 Apart from a few sensitive topics, discussions about the product, the team, and the company should be held in the open.